Find Grad Schools

 57% Racial-Ethnic Minorities*

 The 12th most popular school in the country for human development majors who are seeking their master's degree is National Louis University.
-Each year, around 7,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $13,419 per year, while in-state graduate students, on average, pay $11,646 per year.
-During the 2020-2021 academic year, 28 people received their master's degree in human development from NLU.
-Around 57% of these students were from an underrepresented racial-ethnic group, and 96% were women.
+During the most recent year for which we have data, 28 people received their master's degree in human development from NLU.
+About 100% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 26 Yearly Graduations

 The 13th most popular school in the country for human development majors who are seeking their master's degree is Oklahoma State University - Main Campus.
 Roughly 24,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,417 per year, while in-state graduate students, on average, pay $5,611 per year.
-During the 2020-2021 academic year, 26 people received their master's degree in human development from OSU.
-Of these students, 92% were women and 15% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 26 people received their master's degree in human development from OSU.
+Of these students, 86% were women and 14% were members of underrepresented racial-ethnic groups.

 #14